-The Research Room is a facility for using materials belonging to the State Archives and the State Library - Manuscripts & Special Collections, which are part of the New York State Education Department, Office of Cultural Education.
+The Research Room is a facility for using materials belonging to the State Archives and the State Library - Manuscripts & Special Collections.
+It is located on the eleventh floor.

 Researchers must comply with these "Rules of the Research Room."
 Individuals age 18 or older are allowed to register and enter the research room.
 Those younger than 18 may do so with permission of staff.
 U.S. citizenship and New York residency are not required.

 Access to materials in the State Library and the State Archives is governed, as applicable, by various state laws, and by federal laws, including the U.S. Copyright Act, and the U.S. Patriot Act.

 Yearly registration.
 A researcher must complete the registration form once each calendar year, providing:

 Picture ID required.
 During registration, a researcher must present at least one form of picture identification:

 The identification must contain the same postal address or affiliation entered on the registration form.
 An additional form of identification (such as a recent utility bill containing a home address) may be required.
 Staff may ask a researcher to produce current identification at any time after initial registration, and may require a new registration if identifying information has changed.

 Storage lockers.
 Secure lockers are provided to researchers who need to store personal belongings.
 The locker must be emptied and the key must be returned when researcher leaves for the day.
 The State Library and State Archives are not responsible for lost articles.